 The project will build state-of-the-art research laboratories on the fifth floor of the Medical Sciences Building, located at 835 South Wolcott Avenue, Chicago, Illinois.
 The existing teaching laboratories are obsolete, underused, and in a state of disrepair.
 The ultimate goal of this project is to redevelop these laboratories into state-of-the-art research labs to accommodate innovative research programs and attract leading investigators.
 This project also supports the educational mission of the UIC College of Medicine.
-This project is the first phase of a multiphased project anticipating installation of these laboratories in multiple floors of the building.
+This project is the first phase of a multi-phased project anticipating installation of these laboratories in multiple floors of the building.
 The scope of work will consist of upgrading the building envelope and building mechanical, electrical, and plumbing systems to support the laboratories to be installed initially on the fifth floor.

-Bids for the construction work have been solicited, and for the project to proceed, the chancellor, University of Illinois at Chicago, and vice president, University of Illinois, with the concurrence of the appropriate administrative officers, recommends that the following contracts1 be awarded.
-Competitive bidding procedures in accordance with the Illinois Procurement Code were followed; and the award is to the lowest responsible bidder on the basis of its base bid plus the acceptance of indicated alternates:2
+Bids for the construction work have been solicited and for the project to proceed, the chancellor, University of Illinois at Chicago, and vice president, University of Illinois, with the concurrence of the appropriate administrative officers, recommends that the following contracts be awarded.
+Competitive bidding procedures in accordance with the Illinois Procurement Code were followed; and the award is to the lowest responsible bidder on the basis of its base bid plus the acceptance of indicated alternates:

-1Contracts for other divisions were awarded that are within the delegated approval levels: Division 2-Plumbing: C. W. Burns Company Inc., Downers Grove, IL, \$1,140,000; Division 3-Heating: Quality Control Systems Inc., Crete, IL, \$2,084,000; Division 4-Ventilation: Air Design Systems, Willow Springs, IL, \$1,047,000; and Division 5-Electrical: Linear Electric Inc., Orland Park, IL, \$1,049,689.
+&lt;sup>3Contracts for other divisions were awarded that are within the delegated approval levels: Division 2--Plumbing: C W Burns Company Inc., Downers Grove, IL, \$1,140,000; Division 3--Heating: Quality Control Systems, Inc., Crete, IL, \$2,084,000; Division 4--